Dave Audé: Biography

 In 2006, Audé founded his own label, Audacious Records in order to release his own tracks.

 In 2008, he appeared on the TV show Pussycat Dolls Present: Girlicious as part of Robin Antin's expert team to help the girls with vocal rehearsals.
 Audé was also Music Director for The Pussycat Dolls' Doll Domination Tour.

 In 2010, Audé was nominated for a Grammy for his remix of Dean Coleman's "I Want You".
 As of 2015, he has produced for artists such as U2, KoЯn, Coldplay, Chris Brown, will.i.am, One Direction, t.A.T.u., Katy Perry, Barenaked Ladies, Faith No More, Sting, Juanes, Rihanna, Yoko Ono, Amy Grant, The Pussycat Dolls, Lady Gaga, Lunascape, Madonna, Wanessa, Britney Spears, CeCe Peniston, Selena Gomez & the Scene, LeAnn Rimes, Barbara Mandrell, Jennifer Lopez, Celine Dion, Ivy Levan, and Beyoncé.

 In 2016 during the 58th Annual Grammy Awards, Audé received a Grammy for his remix of Mark Ronson and Bruno Mars' hit single "Uptown Funk".

 In 2022, Audé's remix of Demi Lovato and Ariana Grande's duet "Met Him Last Night" was nominated for Best Remixed Recording at the 64th Annual Grammy Awards.

 On NYE 2023, Dave played live on 14 West Coast TV stations to +70 Million Households and included music from his Full Length LP "Motions".

-Dave has been touring and wrapping up a highly anticipated solo album for one of his favorite singers of all time Andy Bell (from Erasure) due out 2025!

 In 2025, Dave's has reached 135 #1 remixes and singles on the U.S. Billboard charts.